 As we add features, enhancements, and fixes to G Suite Migration for Microsoft Outlook®, (GSMMO) we'll release updates both automatically and from our download page.
 We'll also continue to update this page with the latest release information.
 Here's a look at what's new in the latest release, and how you can get it.

-Note: As the platforms are no longer actively supported by Microsoft®, support for Windows® XP and Server 2003 was discontinued on December 31, 2018.
-Learn more.
+Note: As Microsoft® no longer actively supports the platforms, support for Windows® XP and Server 2003 in our data migration and sync products was stopped on December 31, 2018.
+Learn more

 Getting the latest release